 USP is a not-for-profit, science-driven organization that has an established process for convening independent experts for the development and maintenance of healthcare quality standards.
 The process is public health focused, leveraging current science and technology, and draws on the expertise of scientists and healthcare practitioners while providing opportunities for public input from stakeholders throughout the standard setting process.

 The USP Compounding Expert Committee is responsible for the development of General Chapter <795>.
 Review their work plan and past meeting summaries.
-General Chapter <795> is currently under review and being considered for revision.

 Stay Involved: Stakeholder Engagement